jwyang21/3D-genome-risk-prediction/README.md

 ### 3-1.
 Process Hi-C data
 #### 3-1-1.
 Processing Hi-C data from 3DIV database ([1])
 - For this case, we need to process raw Hi-C data to get PC1 vectors, since PC1 values are not provided directly.
+  - In case of `stem-closeness/hic-processing/manifest.csv' in this repository, Hi-C data of cancer cell lines we used are written.
+  - When processing additional Hi-C data, name, library\_layout, run\n_accession information of that data should be written in the aforementioned manifest.csv file instead.
+  - Each name in this manifest.csv file should be different.
+No two different samples can have identical name in this file.
+  - To use the provided Hi-C processing code, library\_layout should be `paired'.
+    - Library\_layout information can be checked in SRA page [SRA](https://www.ncbi.nlm.nih.gov/sra)
 ```shell
 cd hic-processing
 snakemake --cores 100 --resources network=1 --restart-time 3